 The Dragon Ball Universe role-playing game is about mystical, action-adventure in the realm of martial arts and magic, known as the World of the Dragon.
 This is a game filled with moments of wonder and make-believe.
-Like other role-playing games, the Dragon Ball Universe RPG or DBU RPG is driven by the imagination.
-It’s about visualizing a crater-riddled battlefield beneath the stormy sky or imagining an epic battle between two Saiyans.
+Like other role-playing games, the Dragon Ball Universe RPG or also know as the DBU TTRPG is driven by the imagination.
+It’s about visualizing a crater-riddled battlefield beneath the stormy sky or imagining an epic battle between two Saiyans in a desolate landscape.

 The Dragon Ball Universe role-playing game has no winning or losing – in the conventional meaning of those terms.
 The Architect (Game Master) and you, the players, create a thrilling world of bold stories and characters who confront deadly perils.
 You might save a young boy from certain death or you might meet a grisly end, sent to the next dimension by a nefarious villain or monster.
 You might search for the powerful Dragon Balls to grant your own personal wish, or you might choose to stop a malevolent antagonist from conquering the universe.
 Regardless, even if your party fails to complete a scenario, but everyone has fun and creates a memorable story, you all win.

 |Architect (Game Master): After passing over the Northern Wilderness, the Spinach Wastes suddenly turns in the Bamboo Forest, to the left of the forest is East City and the Temple of Orin.
 The skyline is littered with modest skyscrapers, and they’ve been designed to adorn the city and each other.
 Beyond the city is the desolate barren area of the Grand Apollon.
 Beneath you, you spot a Paozusaurus chasing a young boy.
 What do you do?|

 Garret: I want to fly down and rescue the young boy!